rluu/iching/doc/README.txt

   |- conf: Holds the logging configuration and the NSIS installer
   |        generator source file.
   |
+  |- dist: Holds packaged distributable install files.
+  |
   |- doc:  Holds this documentation.
   |
+  |- packaging:
+  |        Holds scripts and configuration files for packaging to
+  |        distributable install files.
+  |
+  |- resources:
-  |- resources: Holds the I Ching texts, and icons.
+  |        Holds the I Ching texts, and icons.
   |
   |- src:  Holds the Python source code.
   |